Diego Ortiz: Biography

 Very little is known about Ortiz's life.
-He is believed to have been born in Toledo and probably died in Rome, where its trail is lost.
+He is believed to have been born in Toledo and probably died in Rome, where his trail is lost.

 In 1553 Ortiz was living in the viceroyalty of Naples.
 Five years later, the third duke of Alba, Fernando Álvarez de Toledo, appointed him maestro di cappella of the Chapel Royal of Naples.
 In 1565 Ortiz still held the post under the Viceroy Pedro Afán de Ribera, duke of Alcalá.
 A recent study suggests that Diego Ortiz could have been the model for a very relevant personage in the famous work of Paolo Caliari Veronese "The Wedding at Cana", based on the instrumental ensemble represented by the painter, the edition date of Ortiz's second book Musices liber primus in Venice, the repeated confusions and misattributions about this person in the literature down to the present, and the striking resemblance of the painted character with the only known engraved portrait of the musician.

-Recent findings reveal that, after his service to the Spanish Neapolitan Court, as Maestro di Cappella appeared, as "famigliare", in the Colonna's Court in Rome, at least from April 1572 to September 1576.
+Recent findings reveal that he, after his service to the Spanish Neapolitan Court, as Maestro di Cappella appeared, as "famigliare", in the Colonna's Court in Rome, at least from April 1572 to September 1576.